patellar tendinopathy

-Patellar tendonitis symptoms
+Patellar tendinopathy symptoms

 Notably, the condition, termed Jumper’s knee, inflicts significant discomfort during jumping activities.